enormandeau/github_tutorial/files/01_revision_control.md

 A revision control system, like Git, tracks changes made to files over time and keeps a copy of older versions.
 It also works as a log of progress by storing messages that describe these changes.
 This process helps you organize your analysis code into a working state.
-When used in combination with GitHub, a Git project hosting service, your project can be easily be shared with others, making your research more reproducible.
+When used in combination with GitHub, a Git project hosting service, your project can easily be shared with others, making your research more reproducible.
 Finally, it also greatly facilitates collaboration.
 Even if you are the only contributor to your project, hosting it online increases your visibility, which is good for your career!

 ## Why chose Git and GitHub?
-Git and GitHub are the most used combo by scientists to share their projects.
-There are tons of online ressources about how to get started and use Git and GitHub, so getting help is easy.
+Git and GitHub are the combo that is most used by scientists to share their projects.
+There are tons of online ressources about how to get started with Git and GitHub, so getting help is easy.

 ## Next section
-In the next section, we will discover GitHub, how to create an account and a new project, also know as a repository.
+In the next section, we will discover GitHub, including how to create an account and start a new project, also know as a repository.

 ### [02 - GitHub](02_github.md)